OneCrazyCoder/MMOGamepadOverlay/README.md

 ## Gamepad conflict for Windows 10+

 Some games (notably *Monsters & Memories* pre-alpha tests as of this writing) may actually respond to gamepad input already in Windows 10+, but not in any useful way.
 In fact, Windows itself can respond to gamepad input such as in the start menu by using this new UWP "feature".
-This can be problematic because this application can not stop other applications or Windows from detecting gamepad input, causing buttons you press to result in extra actions you did not intend (in M&M's case, pressing "A" on an XBox controller can cause it to click on the last button you clicked with the mouse, for example, in addition to whatever you actually assign "A" to do here).
+This can be problematic because this gamepad overlay can not stop other applications or Windows from detecting gamepad input, causing buttons you press to result in extra actions you did not intend (in M&M's case, pressing "A" on an XBox controller can cause it to click on the last button you clicked with the mouse, for example, in addition to whatever you actually assign "A" to do here).

-One way to stop this is using a utility called HidHide (which, if you are using a PlayStation controller and something like DS4Windows, you may already have installed anyway).
+One way to stop this is using a utility called [HidHide](https://github.com/nefarius/HidHide) (which, if you are using a PlayStation controller and something like DS4Windows, you may already have installed anyway).
 Search your computer for "HidHide Configuration" and run that app if you have this installed.
 There, you can set it to "hide" your gamepads from the game in question, so they will ONLY respond to the mouse and keyboard input sent by this application (and your actual mouse and keyboard).
 HidHide can't stop Windows itself from responding to gamepad input though.

-Another option is to disable this feature altogether, if your Windows is updated enough to allow that, through a Registry edit.
+For some applications (but sadly not *Monsters & Memories* last time I tried this) it can work to just disable this "feature" in Windows, if your Windows is updated enough to allow that, through a Registry edit.
 [Here](https://github.com/microsoft/microsoft-ui-xaml/issues/1495#issuecomment-745586048) is a description of how to do it.
 In case that link dies at some point, the brief version is to make a Registry key ``
 HKLM\Software\Microsoft\Input\Settings\ControllerProcessor\ControllerToVKMapping`` and add a DWORD to it called ``Enabled`` and set its value to 0.
-This will only disable Windows and some newer "UWP" apps from using the gamepad for basic functionality - it will not prevent games that natively support gamepads for full game play, or utilities like this application or Steam from remapping a gamepad to keyboard & mouse input.
+This will only disable Windows and some "UWP" apps from using the gamepad for basic functionality - it will not prevent games that natively support gamepads for full game play, or utilities like this application or Steam from remapping a gamepad to keyboard & mouse input.

 ## Profile Setup